 “When I walk in I say, ‘Hello you beautiful people,’ and when I leave I say, ‘I love you’.”

 Every time Mikki visits, she loves on the residents one at a time, listening and caring for them in one of the simplest and most effective ways—conversation.
 She longs to see them happy and fulfilled, in a community that feels like family.

 “This is the last place they’re going to be, in some cases.
 So I’m going to make sure that when they take that ride, they’re going to be smiling, because they know they were loved,” Mikki says.

-For a place like Ridgeland Nursing Center, which been a part of this community for the past 38 years, it’s vitally important that neighbors and families be involved.
+For a place like Ridgeland Nursing Center, which been a part of this community for years, it’s vitally important that neighbors and families be involved.